Prabodhini Ekadashi: Mt. Girnar

 In Gujarat, more 800,000 pilgrims perform the 32-km Lili Parikrama, circumambulation of Mt.
 Girnar, over a two-day period.
 This performed as a gesture of thanksgiving to the gods, who are believed to have assembled on the mountain.

-Pushkar
+Pushkar Fair

 In Pushkar, Rajasthan, the Pushkar Fair or Pushkar mela commences on this day and continues till the full moon day (Kartika Purnima).
 This fair is held in the honour of god Brahma, whose temple stands at Pushkar.
 A ritual bath during the five days of the fair in the Pushkar lake is considered to lead one to salvation.
 Sadhus gather here and stay from ekadashi to full moon day in caves.
-About 200,000 people and 25,000 camels assemble in Pushkar for the fair.
-Pushkar fair is Asia's largest camel fair.
+About 200,000 people and 25,000 camels assemble in Pushkar, one of Asia's largest camel fairs.

 Rituals

 Sugarcane harvest

 Prabodhini Ekadashi also marks the beginning of sugarcane harvest.
 The farmer performs a puja in the field and ceremoniously cuts some sugarcane, laying some at the boundary of the field and distributing five canes to a Brahmin priest, blacksmith, carpenter, washer-man and water-carrier and taking five canes at home.
 At home, figures of Vishnu and his consort Lakshmi are drawn on a wooden-board with cowdung and butter.
 The sugarcane are tied together at the top and placed round the board.
 Some cotton, betel-nut, lentils and sweets are offered along with a yagna (fire sacrifice).
 A prabhatiya, or song urging the god to wake, is sung.
 The canes are then broken and hung off the roof till Holi, when they are burnt.